Medroxyprogesterone acetate: Overdose

 MPA has been studied at "massive" dosages of up to 5,000 mg per day orally and 2,000 mg per day via intramuscular injection, without major tolerability or safety issues described.
 Overdose is not described in the Food and Drug Administration (FDA) product labels for injected MPA (Depo-Provera or Depo-SubQ Provera 104).
 In the FDA product label for oral MPA (Provera), it is stated that overdose of an estrogen and progestin may cause nausea and vomiting, breast tenderness, dizziness, abdominal pain, drowsiness, fatigue, and withdrawal bleeding.
 According to the label, treatment of overdose should consist of discontinuation of MPA therapy and symptomatic care.

 Interactions

-MPA increases the risk of breast cancer, dementia, and thrombus when used in combination with CEEs to treat menopausal symptoms.
+Use of CEEs combined with MPA to treat menopausal symptoms increases the risk of breast cancer, dementia, and thrombus.
 When used as a contraceptive, MPA does not generally interact with other medications.
 The combination of MPA with aminoglutethimide to treat metastases from breast cancer has been associated with an increase in depression.
 St John's wort may decrease the effectiveness of MPA as a contraceptive due to acceleration of its metabolism.